 Very Good in Very Good jacket.
 Book DJ has edge wear, creases, scratches, rubbed corners/spine.
 Boards have edge wear, rubbed corners/spine.
 No writing.
 Very good.

-Add this copy of Stealing Lives: the Globalization of Baseball and the to cart. $44.62, good condition, Sold by Bonita rated 4.0 out of 5 stars, ships from Newport Coast, CA, UNITED STATES, published 2002 by Indiana University Press.
+Add this copy of Stealing Lives: The Globalization of Baseball and the to cart. $19.18, like new condition, Sold by BooksGalore rated 5.0 out of 5 stars, ships from Kansas City, MO, UNITED STATES, published 2002 by Indiana University Press.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.